-- Always follow the instructions of the supervising staff members. - No user of the system may use the system to make an unauthorized disclosure or use of, or otherwise disseminate, personal identification information regarding minors and/or students. - No user of the system may send messages or information with someone else's name on it or misrepresent the source of information entered or sent. - No user of the system may distribute addresses, home phone numbers or other personal information which could then be used to make inappropriate calls or contacts. - No user of the system may engage in "spamming" (sending an annoying or unnecessary message to large numbers of people). - No user of the system may access or attempt to access and/or alter information in restricted areas of any network. - No user of the system may download or load any software or applications without permission from the building network administrator or system administrator. - No user of the system may violate the confidentiality rights of other users on any network. - Failing to report abuses or other conditions that may interfere with the appropriate and efficient use of school resources will result in disciplinary actions.
+- Always follow the instructions of the supervising staff members. - No user of the system may use the system to make an unauthorized disclosure or use of, or otherwise disseminate, personal identification information regarding minors and/or students. - No user of the system may send messages or information with someone else's name on it or misrepresent the source of information entered or sent. - No user of the system may send messages or information that is inconsistent with the school's conduct code or assist others to violate that code. - No user of the system may distribute addresses, home phone numbers or other personal information which could then be used to make inappropriate calls or contacts. - No user of the system may engage in "spamming" (sending an annoying or unnecessary message to large numbers of people). - No user of the system may purchase something which requires a credit card number and obligates a student or school to provide payment to another party without consent of the supervisor. - No user of the system may access or attempt to access and/or alter information in restricted areas of any network. - No user of the system may download or load any software or applications without permission from the building network administrator or system administrator. - No user of the system may violate the confidentiality rights of other users on any network. - Failing to report abuses or other conditions that may interfere with the appropriate and efficient use of school resources will result in disciplinary actions.